Also known as: Morillon

-Bolder Chardonnay wines call for crab cakes, linguini vongole (clams), halibut, or even pork tenderloin with apples.
+Oaked Chardonnays have more body and tend to pair well with richer foods.
+Try crab cakes, linguini vongole (clams), halibut, or even pork tenderloin with apples.
 For vegetarians, lean towards rich or starchy vegetables like corn, pumpkin, or squash.
 Also, mushrooms are a must!

-Fun Facts About Chardonnay Wine
+5 Fun Facts About Chardonnay